syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Troubleshooting.md

 </th>
 <td>To resolve this problem, you should install and utilize Tesseract 5 on your Mac machine.
 Refer to the following steps for installing Tesseract 5 and integrating it into an OCR processing workflow.
 <br><br/>
-1.Execute the following command to install Tesserat 5.
+1.Execute the following command to install Tesseract 5.
 <br><br/>
 {% tabs %}
 {% highlight C# %}